demifarquhar01/PolishPro/Agile-Planning-Document.md

 - **Book an appointment**
 - **Receive a confirmation email**

-These essential functionalities ensure a **seamless booking experience**, setting the stage for future enhancements like user authentication and scheduling flexibility.
+These essential functionalities ensure a **seamless booking experience**, setting the stage for the other functionality like user authentication and scheduling flexibility.

 ---